Stuart Laycock: All the Countries We've Ever Invaded

 All the Countries We've Ever Invaded: And the Few We Never Got Round To (2012) attempts to catalogue every country Britain has ever invaded or made an incursion into, whether they were part of the British Empire or suffered a briefer attack, were threatened, or forced to negotiate.
 Incursions by privateers, private explorers, etc, are also listed.
 The book was attacked by Marxist writer Richard Seymour in the Guardian for allegedly trivialising the suffering caused by imperialism.
-Although the book states it is not pro or anti-empire and is exploring historical facts rather than making moral judgements, Seymour accused it of "moral ambivalence".
+Although the book states it is not pro or anti-empire and is exploring historical facts rather than making moral judgements, Seymour accused it of "moral ambivalence."
 Seymour also criticised it for elements such as including invasions long before the existence of Britain as a nation, but praised it for showing how British power went far beyond the overt machinery of empire to include economic and other forces.
-In his book, 90% of the world's countries have suffered a British invasion at some point in their history, with only 22 spared.
-France is the nearest rival to Britain's record with 80% of the world’s countries invaded by France with only 43 spared.